Exact solution for accretion onto a moving charged dilaton black hole: Fundamental equations

 where $S$ represents the boundary two-dimensional sphere centered on the black hole, $r$ is the radial ordinate, and $g^{rr}$ is the radius-radius component of the contravariant metric tensor, $g$ denotes the determinant of the metric of the black hole under considering, and $d\Omega$ is the product of the differentials of angels.

-Now, we consider the first boundary condition, i.e., the asymptotic boundary condition at large distances.
+Here we consider a stationary accretion of an ultra-hard perfect fluid onto a charged dilaton black hole obtained in string theory \cite{Gibbons:1987ps, Garfinkle:1990qj}.
+The time and radial part of the metric of the charged dilaton black hole is exactly the same as that of the Schwarzschild black hole, but only the transverse parts of the metric are different, see Eq. (\ref{dil}), so it is asymptotically flat.
+We consider the first boundary condition, i.e., the asymptotic boundary condition at large distances.
 Since the medium is homogeneous there, we can take $n_{\infty}=h_{\infty}=1$ in appropriate units and restore $n_{\infty}$ in some final results.
 The asymptotic boundary condition in rectangular coordinates is

 In spherical coordinates, it becomes

 for $r\rightarrow\infty$.
 The asymptotic three-velocity vector, $v_{\infty}$, can point in an arbitrary direction ($\theta_0, \phi_0$).
 According to special relativity at infinity, there exists the following relation